 As documented in the Delineation of State and Federal Jurisdictional Waters (Michael Baker 2022), two (2) drainage features were recorded within the survey area (AF-1 and AF-2).
-These drainage features qualify as riparian/riverine resources pursuant to Section 6.1.2 of the MSHCP and total approximately 0.17 acre of riverine habitat within the project site (0.22 acre within the entire survey area); no riparian habitat is present (refer to Figure 7, Riparian/Riverine Resources).
+These drainage features qualify as riparian/riverine resources pursuant to Section 6.1.2 of the MSHCP and total approximately 0.27 acre of riverine habitat within the project site (0.37 acre within the entire survey area) and < 0.01 acre of riparian vegetation within the project site (0.02 acre within the entire survey area) consisting primarily of mulefat (refer to Figure 7, Riparian/Riverine Resources).
 AF-1 and AF-2 are ephemeral and only flow in direct response to precipitation.
-If impacts to riverine resources cannot be avoided, a Determination of Biologically Equivalent or Superior Preservation (DBESP) report would need to be prepared and submitted to the RCA and Wildlife Agencies (USFWS and CDFW) for review and approval prior to implementation of the proposed project.
+If impacts to riparian/riverine resources cannot be avoided, a Determination of Biologically Equivalent or Superior Preservation (DBESP) report would need to be prepared and submitted to the RCA and Wildlife Agencies (USFWS and CDFW) for review and approval prior to implementation of the proposed project.